ndemia/daily-ui/README.md

 # Daily UI
-Collection of UI work.
+Collection of UI work from the challenge by the same name.
 All designs by me.